drtyhbo/drty-facebook/README.md

 ## EXAMPLE

-Included in the source tree is an example/ folder that contains a simple example of how to use this library.
+Included in the source tree is an example folder that contains a simple example of how to use this library.
-To run, go to the examples directory and type:
+To run, go to the example directory and type:

     $ node manage.js runserver